nedbat/coveragepy/doc/subprocess.rst

     where we could talk about this?

-To successfully write a coverage data file, the Python sub-process under anaylsis must shut down cleanly and have a chance for coverage.py to run the ``atexit`` handler it registers.
+To successfully write a coverage data file, the Python sub-process under analysis must shut down cleanly and have a chance for coverage.py to run the ``atexit`` handler it registers.

 For example if you send SIGTERM to end the sub-process, but your sub-process